ahnaqvi/debian-vm-install/README.md

        python3 run_and_test.py <GUEST_NAME>  -e

-  GUEST_NAME    used as guest hostname, name of the VM and image file name MAC_ADDRESS   allows to use specific MAC on the network, this is helpful
+  GUEST_NAME    used as guest hostname, name of the VM and image file name -e            optional.
-                when DHCP server expects your guest to have predefined MAC -e            optional.
 Include to send email notification
 ```